Assistant Chief of Police

 Through the use of best practices, technology, training, community engagement and partnerships, the Division's goal is to provide 24-hour, uniformed police services that deter, prevent, prepare for, respond to, and recover from all criminal activity, hazards, and threats.

-UCI police officers are deployed among four patrol shifts and utilize patrol vehicles, motorcycles, bicycles, and foot patrols.
+UCI police officers are deployed among four patrol shifts and utilize patrol vehicles, bicycles, and foot patrols.
 Officers are assigned to specialized responsibilities within the community, including University Housing, Cross-Cultural Center, Greek Life, Athletics, Student Life and Leadership, and Special Events.

 Lt.
 Hallinan is a member of the UCI Consultation Team (CT), which functions as the campus' Behavioral Investigation Team (BIT) or threat assessment team.
 CT brings together campus partners to review, discuss, and manage a broad array of issues of concern to campus safety and well-being of the community.